ucalgary-srs/trex-imager-readfile/python/README.md

 ### Read with no output

-If a file has issues being read in, it is placed into the `problematic_files` variable, and each error message is also written to stdout.
+If a file has issues being read in, it is placed into the `problematic_files` variable and each error message is also written to stdout.
 If you'd like the read function to not output print messages to stdout, you can use the `quiet=True` parameter.

 ```python
 >>> import trex_imager_readfile, glob